NHSDigital/az-backup/README.md

 * Tfstate storage account
 * Resources that need to be backed up

-#### Architecture

-The following diagram illustrates the high level architecture
+The following diagram illustrates the high level architecture:

 ![Azure Architecture](./docs/azure-architecture.drawio.svg)